 However, like I mentioned above, it may not be the best choice for young children or those with sensitive skin.

-Many so-called borax-free slime recipes actually contain a form of boric acid, which is essentially the same thing.
+Many so-called “borax-free slime recipes” on the internet actually contain a form of boric acid — which is essentially the same thing.

-If you see contact lens solution, laundry detergent, liquid starch in the ingredients of a slime recipe — those are not truly borax-free slime recipes.
+If you see contact lens solution, laundry detergent, or liquid starch listed in the ingredients of a slime recipe — those are not truly borax-free slime recipes.

 Why I love this edible silly putty recipe: